Tigers drop another close one

-After ESU’s offensive board, Alvin Thompson was whistled for a blocking foul as Dallas Bailey drove to the basket on a play the Tiger sideline argued was a charge.
-Bailey hit two free throws with 23 seconds left to make it a three-point game.
+After ESU’s offensive board, Alvin Thompson was whistled for a blocking foul as Downing drove to the basket on a play the Tiger sideline argued was a charge.
+Dallas Bailey hit two free throws with 23 seconds left to make it a three-point game.

 A Hammeke layup cut it to 1 before Downing made two free throws to push it back to three.
 Thompson then hit two foul shots on the other end to make it a one-point game again with 5.9 seconds left.

-Fouled with 3.5 seconds on the clock, Jumah’Ri Turner hit 1 of 2 at the line, and Hammeke’s desperation heave bounced off the backboard.
+Fouled with 3.5 seconds on the clock, Jumah’Ri Turner hit one of two at the line, and Hammeke’s desperation heave bounced off the backboard.